gem/oq-engine/doc/adv-manual/risk.rst

 ----------------------

-When one is not interested so much in the uncertainty around the loss estimates, but more interested simply in the mean estimates, all of the source model branches can be "collapsed" into one branch.
+When one is not interested so much in the uncertainty around the loss estimates, simply in the mean estimates, all of the source model branches can be "collapsed" into one branch.
 Using the collapsed source model should yield the same mean hazard or loss estimates as using the full source model logic tree and then computing